jamigibbs/phantom/README.md

 ### Phantom for Jekyll

 A minimalist, responsive portfolio theme for [Jekyll](http://jekyllrb.com/) with Bootstrap.

-See in in action on my own [portfolio site](http://jamigibbs.com).
+See it in action on my own [portfolio site](http://jamigibbs.com).

 ### Fancy using it for your own site?